domonda/api/README.md

 [**GraphQL**](#graphql-api) is the main API for querying data and changing single data items with mutations.

 [**REST**](#rest-api) is used for file up- and downloads.
-This includes PDFs for invoices but also importing bulk master-data for client companies.
+This includes PDFs for invoices but also importing bulk master data for client companies.

 [**Authentication**](#authentication) of requests is identical for GraphQL and REST and is based on API keys that give access to the data of a client company.